$799 special offer! $200 off mattresses + $599 in premium accessories included

 Best for Side Sleepers

 Helix tailors mattresses to meet every sleeper’s specific needs.
-The Midnight Luxe is geared toward side sleepers and shoppers looking for a medium firm feel.
-Its hybrid construction includes four layers of foam and a pocketed coil core for maximum comfort and support.
+The Midnight is geared toward side sleepers and shoppers looking for a medium firm (6) feel.
+Its hybrid construction includes two layers of foam on top and a pocketed coil core for maximum comfort and support.

 Helix offers free shipping to all addresses within the U.S. The company also provides a 100-night sleep trial, which includes a 30-day break-in period before a return can be initiated.
-The Midnight Luxe comes with a 15-year limited warranty.
+The Midnight comes with a 10-year limited warranty.

 Best for Back Pain

 The WinkBed is a hybrid model available in four firmness options.
-With a combination of solid pressure relief, edge support, and bounce, the mattress can accommodate the comfort needs and preferences of people who experience back pain during sleep.
+With a medium firm (6) feel, the Luxury Firm option combines solid pressure relief, edge support, and bounce, allowing it to accommodate the comfort needs and preferences of people who experience back pain during sleep.

 The mattress uses a Tencel cover, which is soft to the touch and wicks heat away from the body.
-A foam enhancement in the lumbar region prevents the lower back from sagging and promotes better spinal alignment.
-This reinforcement is coupled with a zoned coil layer that provides extra support around the sleeper’s midsection.
+A gel-infused polyfoam Euro-top cushions the body while pulling away excessive heat.
+Below the Euro-top is a proprietary SupportCell polyfoam layer, which has a higher density that promotes contouring but is also firm enough to keep the body from sinking too deep.
+A zoned coil system in the support core provides extra support around the sleeper’s midsection.
 The coils are pocketed, so each coil can move independently and air can flow freely between them.
 Added edge support in the coil layer creates a sturdy perimeter.

-WinkBeds provides a lifetime warranty and a 120-night sleep trial on the WinkBed Mattress.
+WinkBeds provides a lifetime warranty and a 120-night sleep trial.

 SleepFoundation readers get $400 off a Birch Mattress.